-On Foot or by Boat
+On boot or by boat

 Speicherstadt, together with Chilehaus and the Kontorhaus District, has been given the impressive accolade as a UNESCO World Heritage Site.
-It has been recognised as a great example of an urban development in Germany in the early 20th century.
+It has been recognized as a great example of an urban development in Germany in the early 20th century.
 It was also one of the first dedicated office districts on the European continent.

 The port city